Compare Campervan Rentals in Alice Springs

 Price: from $25 per site per night

-Main amenities: toilets, showers, potable water, powered sites, bins, laundry, dump point
+Main amenities: restrooms, showers, potable water, powered sites, trash cans, laundry, dump station

 Trephina Gorge Campground, East MacDonnell Ranges

-Over in the seldom-explored East MacDonnell Ranges, this gorgeous campsite sits directly next to the area’s most breathtaking attraction.
-An enticing network of scenic trails winds through the rugged gorge, which resides just 10 minute's walk from this charming bush camp.
+Over in the rarely-explored East MacDonnell Ranges, this gorgeous campsite sits directly next to the area's most breathtaking attraction.
+An enticing network of scenic trails winds through the rugged gorge, which resides just a 10 minute's walk from this charming bush camp.

 Price: from $6 per person per night